corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Prevent confusing initial event description complaining about lack of synth rights when the empire does in fact have synth rights
     * Machine empires won't get a Machine World opinion because they integrate it (debuffs suck)
     * Don't add duplicate modifiers to Machine Worlds
-* 2.0.0 Update mod for Stellaris version 3.1 "Lem"
+* 2.0.0 Update for Stellaris version 3.1 "Lem"
     * Update district overrides to import new features, such as the special new artificer and catalytic technician jobs
     * Update `col_mac_factory` override
     * Add Malfunctioning Replicator Bay blocker override to also block the free Roboticist job
-* 2.1.0 Update mod for Stellaris version 3.2 "Herbert" - no changes (yes it surprised me too)
+* 2.1.0 Update for Stellaris version 3.2 "Herbert" - no changes (yes it surprised me too)
+* 3.0.0 Update for Stellaris version 3.3 "Libra" - integrate underlying changes from the base game in overridden files

 ## Source Code